 Backing up my blog post regarding vocal health… vocal endurance and longevity is another topic entirely.
+Keep in mind these are all things I’ve learned over the past 18 years.
 Now, how do you build up endurance and longevity?
 Sing!
-You have to work your muscles.
+The vocal chords are a muscle and you have to workout those muscles.
 Obviously, don’t over sing… but you need to continue to strengthen your vocal cords.
 The only way to build up endurance is to strengthen them: Sing for longer periods of time, pace yourself as you increase the time of vocal use, and always remember to stop when you feel like you’re getting vocally tired.
 That’s when you’ve reached your max.

 I have found “amazing light bulb moments” in my vocal technique and endurance by doing shows.
 Being in a long run of a show, whether it be a 9 week run, 12 week run, 6 months, or 1 year… you have to learn to pace yourself.
 And you learn what you need to do to be able to maintain a show vocally 8 shows a week.
 How?
 Body awareness.
 Every show is unique and requires something different of you physically.
 The best way I can explain this is through an example: